david-leadtech/dataform-github-agent/CURSOR_INTEGRATION.md

-# Using Dataform GitHub Agent in Cursor
+# Using Data Engineering Copilot in Cursor

 The agent can be used **locally** in Cursor in several ways.
 You don't need to deploy it to GCP - it runs on your machine and connects to GCP services via APIs.